 - Positioning for carbon accounting and accountability

 Learn about the benefits that other organizations have experienced with their EnMS.
-Check the web for examples and case studies in general, as well as those related specifically to your own industry.
+Search the web for general examples and case studies, as well as those related specifically to your own industry.

 Consider the potential benefits of an EnMS within the context of your organization’s priorities and needs.
 To build the business case you must connect the benefits of the EnMS with the business drivers of your organization because management will want to know how the EnMS and improved energy efficiency affect those drivers.